nitishgopehb/Live-Weather-/README.md

 git clone https://github.com/nitishgopehb/Live-Weather-

-Step 2: Install all dependencies import requests import json import win32com.client as wincom import pyttsx3
+Step 2: Install all dependencies requests, json, win32com.client as wincom, pyttsx3

+Step3: Configure your WeatherAPI key api_key = "your_api_key_here"
+Replace "your_api_key_here" with the API key you obtained in Step 3